New York

 What happened at Marcy Correctional Facility in 2026?

-On March 18, 2026, a drone dropped a package containing knives, drugs, a cell phone, and other contraband inside the facility.
+On March 14, 2026, a drone dropped a package containing knives, drugs, a cell phone, and other contraband inside the facility.
 The operator was not caught.
-The incident is cited in support of a pending bill, Senate Bill 2125, that would ban drone flights within 1,000 feet of a New York correctional facility.
+The incident is cited in support of a pending bill, Senate Bill 694 (S694A), which has not passed the Senate and would ban drone flights within 500 feet of a New York correctional facility for a flat $500 civil penalty per offense.

 Is it legal to shoot down a drone flying over my property in New York?